satwiktandukar/sodoers-web-project/README.md

-# sodoers-web-project
+# IT-project
-This is a web application made by sudoers group which lets people learn about IT fields and lets them choose their career.
+this is a private project
+by -Satwik and Sulav for forbes college web designing competetion.